 And the day to day running?

-- Our Chairman is Arthavadin, who looks after the spiritual direction of the Centre
+- Our Chair is Silabodhi, who looks after the spiritual direction of the Centre

-- Arthaketu is the men’s Mitra convenor, assisted by Aparajita
+- Vishangka is the men’s Mitra convenor, and also the Centre’s safeguarding officer

-There are four part-time and three full-time staff:
+There are five full-time and three part-time staff:

 - Steven Hodson-Ridgway Maintenance, health and safety